YuanxunLu/LiveSpeechPortraits/README.md

 cd LiveSpeechPortraits
 ```

-- ffmpeg is required to combine the audio and the silent generated videos.
+- FFmpeg is required to combine the audio and the silent generated videos.
 Please check [FFmpeg](http://ffmpeg.org/download.html) for installation.
 For Linux users,  you can also:

 ```
 sudo apt-get install ffmpeg